Going Gray is Subversive: An Interview with Louise Pendry

 * click on the photos to enlarge

-How did you transition to grey?
+How did you transition from dark brown hair to grey?

 After chatting with my hairdresser, we decided to let the grey grow for a few weeks to see what it looked like, then she would tint my dark brown hair as light as she could go without bleach, cut it sorter (to a long bob length) and then we’d see what happened.
 So we did this.